ShyanJMC/BlackOS/README.md

 ## Requeriments to compile kernel or build from scratch.
 0. My repo linuxfromscratch-sources cloned into; /home/clfs/ and all tarballs uncompressed.
 1. crosstools-ng (you can find it in my linuxfromscratch-resources repo).
+Built it with "armv8-a" and GlibC option.
 2. clfs user to build it.
 3. crosstools-ng toolchain builded with uclibc in the folder; /home/clfs/crosstool-ng/{x-tools,src,etc} you can configure this when you build the toolchain with;
 > ct-ng menuconfig